akrylysov/pogreb/docs/design.md

 # Design

-Two key components of Pogeb are a write-ahead log (WAL) and a hash table index.
+Two key components of Pogreb are a write-ahead log (WAL) and a hash table index.
 The WAL stores key-value pairs on disk in append-only files.
 The on-disk hash table allows constant time lookups from keys to key-value pairs in the WAL.